Tuesday, December 6, 2011

 Insect pests

 Barriers and baits for slugs and snailsSlugs and snails are responsible for wiping out many a gardener’sdreams.
 I create barriers around prized plants to protect them from annihilation.
 Copper strips produce a shock to snails and slugs trying to cross them.
 Wrap inexpensive, thin copper, found in craft stores, around pots, plants, and trees to create a protective barrier.
 Pine needles, coffee grounds, crushed eggshells, or diatomaceous earth (fossilized, silica-shell remains of prehistoric diatoms that desiccate insect bodies) provide a scratchy barrier and should be reapplied after a rain.
-Always purchase natural diatomaceous earth because swimming-pool grade contains crystalline silica, a respiratory hazard.
+Always purchase natural diatomaceous earth because swimming-pool grade contains crystalline silica, a respiratory hazard.• I also use several bait techniques to catch slugs and snails; then I scrape the creatures into soapy water in the morning.
+Here are some ways to lure them:

 • Set out fresh grapefruit and melon rinds each evening in a moist, shady area plagued by slugs and snails.